fullstack-development/web3-roadmap/defi/beginner/tokens/tokenomics/tokenomics.md

 * What is token supply?
 What is circullation supply?
 What is total supply?
 What is max. supply?
 * What is marketcap?
 * What is Deflationary и Inflationary token model types?
-* What is an 'utility' of the token?
-* Is Bitcoin the utility or security token?

 ## Tasks: